paulscherrerinstitute/lib_cpp_h5_writer/README.md

-# libCppH5Writer
+# lib_cpp_h5_writer
-This is the library used for creating C++ based stream writer for H5 files.

-It focuses on the functionality needed for high performance detectors integrations.
+This library is used for creating C++ based stream writer for H5 files.
+It focuses on the functionality and performance needed for high performance detectors integrations.

 Key features:
 - Get data from ZMQ stream (Array-1.0 protocol) - [htypes specification](https://github.com/datastreaming/htypes)